 If you need to contact me, just got to #fenrirproject on FreeNode (IRC), use the forum or contact me directly.

 Developing is under way.
-A kickstarter campaign will start in a month or so.
+A kickstarter campaign will start as soon as I can get a demo working.

 The development of this project seemed necessary due to the Current Auth schemes status and the Requirements that people are normally searching in an authentication protocol.